-Leader personnel are trained on human rights and law of armed conflict (LOAC), during their education period through programs in specified schools and centres and via special courses and training programs once they begin their official duties.
-These topics are covered in detail at miscellaneous courses for unit commanders and in particular, at training programs towards international operations (peace keeping, peace support operations etc.).
+All executive personnel are subjected to the trainings on human rights and law of armed conflict (LOAC).
+The education period encompasses programs in specified schools and centres, special courses and training programs.
+As for the unit commanders, the training programs are realized in a more detailed and comprehensive manner international operations (peace keeping, peace support operations etc.).

 International conventions in the field of international humanitarian law and LOAC oblige the states parties to train their military personnel who are responsible for the application of these conventions.
-For this reason, both as a result of these obligations and to perform the tasks specified primarily in the Constitution and other statutes, training is provided to TAF personnel on

-LOAC in the schools and centres inside the country or by seminars, conferences, courses and official visits that are carried out either domestically or abroad.
+Therefore, in order to fulfill the relevant obligations and to perform the tasks specified primarily in the Constitution and other relevant laws and regulations, relevant training programmes are provided to TAF personnel on LOAC not only in the schools and centres within the country but also through seminars, conferences, courses and official visits that are carried out.
+Especially before the deployment of the personnel, training on basic human and cultural rights and gender issues are provided by TAF.